traidento/theme-bobthefish/README.md

 #### `set -g theme_display_hg yes`

 This feature is disabled by default.
 Use `yes` to enable Mercurial support in Bobthefish.
 If you don't use Mercurial, leave it disabled because it's ... not fast.

+#### `set -g theme_display_fossil yes`

+This feature is also disabled by default.
+It should be faster than Mercurial, but if you aren't using Fossil it's safe to leave disabled.

 #### `set -g theme_vcs_ignore_paths /some/path /some/other/path{foo,bar}`